Manifold Learning by Mixture Models of VAEs for Inverse Problems

 Here, we focus on the representation of the data manifold by several charts.
 A chart provides a parameterization of an open subset from the manifold by defining a mapping from the manifold into a Euclidean space.
 Then, the manifold is represented by the collection of all of these charts, which is called atlas.
-For finding these charts, the authors of \cite{CDJ2021,FG2021,PRA2013,SDJBS2022} propose the use of clustering algorithms.
+For finding these charts, \citet{CDJ2021,FG2021,PRA2013,SDJBS2022} propose the use of clustering algorithms.
 By default, these methods do not provide an explicit formulation of the resulting charts.
-As a remedy, the authors of \cite{PRA2013} use linear embeddings.
-The authors of \cite{SDJBS2022} propose to learn for each chart again a generative model.
+As a remedy, \citet{B2002,PRA2013} use linear or kernelized embeddings. \citet{SDJBS2022} propose to learn for each chart again a generative model.
 However, these approaches often require a large number of charts and are limited to relatively low data dimensions.
-The idea of representing the charts by generative models is further elaborated in \cite{K2018,K2021,SCL2019}.
+The idea of representing the charts by generative models is further elaborated by \citet{K2018,K2021,SCL2019}.
 Here, the authors proposes to train at the same time several (non-variational) autoencoders and a classification network that decides for each point to which chart it belongs.
 In contrast to the clustering-based algorithms, the computational effort scales well for large data dimensions.
 On the other hand, the numerical examples in the corresponding papers show that the approach already has difficulties to approximate small toy examples like a torus.

 In this paper, we propose to approximate the data manifold by a mixture model of VAEs.
 Using Bayes theorem and the ELBO approximation of the likelihood term we derive a loss function for maximum likelihood estimation of the model weights.
-Mixture models of generative models for modelling disconnected datasets were already considered in \cite{BGP2017,HNLP2017,LVTRGS2018,SS2022,YB2021}.
+Mixture models of generative models for modelling disconnected data sets were already considered by \citet{BGP2017,HNLP2017,LVTRGS2018,SS2022,YB2021}.
 However, they are trained in a different way and to the best of our knowledge none of those is used for manifold learning.

 \paragraph{Inverse Problems on Manifolds.}